Aditya44234/note-app/server/README.md

-#  server — Notes API Backend
+#   SERVER — Notes API Backend

 A production-ready backend for a Notes app, built using Node.js, Express, MongoDB, and JWT authentication.
 Features full CRUD for notes, user roles (user/admin), validation, and robust documentation via Swagger and a Postman collection.